Philosophy and Process

 Step 2.
-Techniques: At this point, your therapist will offer helpful, custom-tailored techniques to help you identify, understand, and cope with these challenges.
+Techniques: At this point, we offer helpful, custom-tailored techniques to help you identify, understand, and cope with these challenges.

 Step 3.
 Insight: This is where we analyze the root of the problem and initiate a path towards achieving your therapeutic goals.
 We focus on healing past issues and help you solve the problems you are facing today.

 Step 4.
-Closure: This is where we begin the process of closure by reflecting and celebrating what you have learned and how you have changed.
+Closure: The process of closure begins by reflecting and celebrating what you have learned and how you have changed.
 If at some point in the future you feel the need to return to therapy, our door is always open.
 We can resume the therapeutic process with established trust and historical context.